Information for the Press

 Judge Barnes is a member of the Indiana Bar Foundation, the St. Joseph County Bar Association, the Indiana State Bar Association, and the Illinois State Bar Association.

 Judge Barnes is married to Alberta Barnes, a retired educator.
 They are the parents of two sons, Tim and John.
 Tim is an attorney in Washington, D.C.
-John is a producer for MLB Network (Major League Baseball).
+John is a TV producer at NBC Sports.
 John and his wife, Bess, are the parents of the world’s most perfect granddaughter, Addison Emily.

 He lives in South Bend and is an avid baseball fan and reader.